presidentbeef/brakeman-site/source/_posts/2012-01-13-brakeman-1-dot-2-released.markdown

 ---
-layout: post
+layout: blog
-title: "Brakeman 1.2 Released"
+title: Brakeman 1.2 Released
 date: 2012-01-13 22:00
-comments: true
-categories:
-permalink: /blog/:year/:month/:day/:title
+permalink: "/blog/:year/:month/:day/:title"
+changelog:
+  since: '1.1'
+  changes:
+  - " * Speed improvements for CheckExecute and CheckRender"
+  - " * Check `named_scope` and `scope` for SQL injection"
+  - " * Add `--rake` option to create rake task to run Brakeman"
+  - " * Add `--summary` option to only output summary"
+  - " * Add experimental support for rescanning a subset of files"
+  - " * Fix a problem with Rails 3 routes"
 ---

 First Brakeman release of 2012!

-_Changes since 1.1:_

- * Speed improvements for CheckExecute and CheckRender
- * Check `named_scope` and `scope` for SQL injection
- * Add `--rake` option to create rake task to run Brakeman
- * Add `--summary` option to only output summary
- * Add experimental support for rescanning a subset of files
- * Fix a problem with Rails 3 routes

 Besides those, there has also been quite a bit of code improvement internally.

-### Speed Improvements
+## Speed Improvements

 The checks for command injection and dynamic render paths should be considerably faster now.

-### More SQL Injection Checks
+## More SQL Injection Checks

 Thanks to [a5sk4s](https://github.com/presidentbeef/brakeman/issues/30) for pointing out that Brakeman was not checking `named_scope` for SQL injection.
 This has been rectified.
 For Rails 3.1 and up, `scope` will be checked.

 Also, it seems common to use `Model.table_name` inside SQL statements.
 This will no longer raise a warning.

-### Brakeman Rake Task
+## Brakeman Rake Task

 The `--rake` option can now be used to install a Rake task for running Brakeman.
 The task will be copied to `lib/tasks/brakeman.rake`.